Polypants/threejs_tutorial/README.md

 # A Three.js Tutorial

+## Exercise 1: The Basics
-This tutorial will walk you through the basics of setting up a scene, using cube environment maps, bump texture maps, and reflective textures.
+In this exercise, we'll setup a scene, an environment map, a bump texture map and explore materials.

-## The Project
+### What we're building

-To see the finished product, `cd` to `threejs_tutorial/finish` and run `npm install` to install the dependencies.
+To see the finished product: download the archive, `cd` to `threejs_tutorial/basics/finish` and run `npm install` to install the dependencies.

 Once that's done, run `npm start` to start the development server.

-## Getting Started
+### Getting Started

-Download the archive. `cd` to `threejs_tutorial/start` and run `npm install` to install the dependencies.
+`cd` to `threejs_tutorial/basics/start` and run `npm install` to install the dependencies.

 Once that's done, run `npm start` to start the development server.

-## Creating the Scene Object
+### Creating the Scene Object

 A Scene represents the 3D world we will be building.
 It’s a container for all our 3D objects.
 Remember to include a capital 'S' in `THREE.Scene()` and a lowercase 's' for the variable name.